-3. Child Protection Summary for all Visiting Professionals Ursula Taylor CE School
+3. Child Protection Summary for all Visiting Professionals Ursula Taylor C of E School

 3.1 As an adult working directly with children in this school you have a duty of care towards all pupils.
 This means you must act at all times in a way that is consistent with their safety and welfare.